grazz/LocalAI/backend/python/README.md

 ## Install the packages to your environment

-Sometimes you need to install the packages from the conda-forge channel
+Sometimes you need to install the packages from the conda-forge channel.

 By using `conda`
 ```